NicolasKheirallah/NextJs-M365-Blog/data/blog/Get-Started-With-Viva-Goals.md

 - Open the **Viva Goals** app in Microsoft Teams
 - Click on **Create new OKR**
-- Enter a name for your company OKR (for example, "Increase customer satisfaction")
+- Enter a name for your company OKR (for example, "Improve Raw data quality from sensors")
 - Enter a description for your company OKR (for example, "We want to delight our customers with our products and services")
 - Enter one or more key results for your company OKR (for example, "Achieve a Net Promoter Score of 80 by Q4")
 - Assign an owner for each key result (for example, "Customer Success Manager")